 Annual dues of members were $10/year.
-A $2.00 charge was assessed for members and ladies, the ladies using their own separate facility (noted later.)
+A $2.00 charge was assessed for members and ladies, the ladies using their separate facility (noted later.)
 Non-members were also welcome but assessed a $2.50 charge per day.
-If non-members daily charges amounted to $10.00, they would then be included in the membership.
-During the previous summer, 68 persons visited Deer Island, most remaining for two weeks which became the norm over the years, especially for those who had been selected to attend an initiation phase.
+If non-members daily charges amounted to $10.00, they would be included in the membership.
+During the previous summer, 68 persons visited Deer Island, most remaining for two weeks, which became the norm over the years, especially for those selected to attend an initiation phase.

 Deer Island had, at the time, three major facilities: The “Ledges,” the “Overlook,” and the “Stone House.”